 Perspectives on U.S. Ag Under the New Administration

-With the U.S. to come under a new president in two months, it seems useful to explore the likely policy moves and directives that President-Elect Biden will make as it relates to U.S. agriculture.
+With the U.S. coming under a new president this month, it seems useful to explore the likely policy moves and directives that President-Elect Biden will make as it relates to U.S. agriculture.
 While much of the new administration’s early efforts will be to respond to the Covid-19 crisis, he also will likely put into play his broader priorities that his campaign signaled.
 Of those, Biden has made clear he will move quickly to address policies that counteract climate change and those could have tangential impacts on U.S. agriculture.
 In terms of trade, Biden’s overarching views do not differ substantially from Trump in terms of China and other countries that the U.S. believes have unfair trade practices.

 Here we try to enumerate what we see as the likely direction on U.S. policies under Biden and what effects that could have on farmers and commodity markets.

 Climate Change: A Mix of Carrot and Stick Policies

 Biden’s climate change policies can be classified into two tiers.
 The first is new policies designed to create taxes and tariffs on poor climate practices.
 Oil and gas are likely to be central to that approach but it has also been put forward that imported goods into the U.S. would be environmentally scored with a tariff cost imposed for climate unfriendly production.

 The second policy method will be to encourage green energy practices and reduce the carbon footprint.
 Here, there is quite a bit of discussion on investment and research to fast-track clean energy production and infrastructure, especially as it relates to the transportation sector.
 The Biden campaign mentions the positive environmental impacts of ethanol but seems to put added emphasis on advanced biofuels which likely means policies that liberalize corn-based ethanol use are not likely to expand greatly.